Sound Ceremony Guitar Star LP

 Sound Ceremony s/t OKF 002 LP

 "We bring to your attention, an invitation to the bizarre."
 Released in 1979, this record surely fits somewhere into the UK punk explosion of the day, but it's also looks back to the mid-sixties rock that singer and guitarist Ron Warren Ganderton cut his teeth on and ahead to some sort of maniac future form of entertainment that perhaps has not been invented yet.
 Ganderton's mildly "out of it" stream of consciousness lyrics show a clear lack of self-censorship and that's really one of the albums strongest assets.
 He has created this character of himself as a huge rock star and a sex symbol, and who are we to deny his claims?
 The band chugs along amiably as Ganderton covers such topics as his beating heart (it's made of rock), his distaste for education (he'd prefer to teach a lesson in bed) and his electric brain (which happens to be insane).
 If you've never heard a singer do a count-off all the way up to seventeen, then now is your big chance!
 Features what is perhaps the greatest anti-cigarette song of all time.
 Official reissue on high quality vinyl with outstanding remastered sound.
 Limited edition one time pressing of 500 copies.
-Stream or download the complete album on the OKF bandcamp page.
+Stream five songs or download the complete album on the OKF bandcamp page.
 More info and photo galleries here.

 You can find hundreds of new and used records, tapes and CDs in the discogs store for Deep Thoughts, my new record shop.
 All One Kind Favor releases are listed in the store for your convenience in combining orders.
 The physical storefront is located at 138b South Street in Jamaica Plain, Massachusetts, USA. www.deepthoughtsjp.com